Physical and Health Education

 To learn skills necessary to perform a variety of physical activities with

 - To develop and maintain physical fitness and well-being.

 - To foster self-esteem through developing body awareness and control.

-- To participate regularly in physical activity and know the implications of and benefits from involvement in physical activity.
+To participate regularly in physical activity and know the implications of and the benefits from involvement in physical activity.